 Once you are aware of what you would like to do, it is time to plan for the next step.
 This step is kind of tricky because it deals with choosing a spot for your new rock-wall pond.
-In order to chose the right spot, first you have to have an idea of the size you need for the purpose your going to use the pond for.
+In order to choose the right spot, first, you have to have an idea of the size you need for the purpose you’re going to use the pond for.
 This takes a little bit of estimation and some looking around.
-Obviously if you are using the pond for decoration your only going to need to use a smaller pond.
+Obviously, if you are using the pond for decoration your only going to need to use a smaller pond.
 Please remember, by smaller I mean smaller in the context of this type of pond.
-There are some ponds that are easily available at places like Home Depot or Lowe’s that are very small and for use as a bird bath or a butterfly pond in a flower garden.
-While these are awesome ponds, the size of the rocks and other scenery that you are going to use are too large for this type of pond to be of use.
+There are some ponds that are easily available at places like Home Depot or Lowe’s that are very small and for use as a birdbath or a butterfly pond in a flower garden.
+While these are awesome ponds, the size of the rocks and other scenery that you are going to use is too large for this type of pond to be of use.

 FORM YOUR ROCKS

 Once you have your pond picked out, you will also need to decide the type of rack-wall you want to build.
 Some people want the wall to be taller and take up less ground space, some people want it tall and a wide amount of space for use so that they can use it like it is a fence, and some want a slightly shorter wall that can be attached to the scenery as a progressive level in the ground.
 This use of the wall will affect where it is best to place the system, and also how much space will be needed for the system.
 Once you have an idea of both of these two elements, then you can choose a spot.

 Many people like to use already extracted rocks to build their walls.
 While this sounds ideal, these rocks are not easy to find and they can be very expensive.
 There is another way to do this.
 This can also be done through the use of cement and a supply of large garbage bags.
 This will save money, and keep other people from having to look for a bunch of large rocks that take heavy equipment to extract and move.